JesseMattson/PurrgentCare/README.md

 to provide a good separation of concerns.
 This architecture leverages a [repository pattern](https://java-design-patterns.com/patterns/repository/) for data access and retrieval.
 A repository pattern leverages pre-built JPA repositories and is preferable than leveraging the entity manager by following the [DAO pattern](https://www.baeldung.com/java-dao-vs-repository).
+This application uses [React](https://react.dev/) for the UI portion of the application.
+More details can be seen in the [UI README][ui-readme]

 ___